ujen5173/Hashnode-1.0/README.md

 - Set up the required environment variables.
 Refer to the `.env.example` file for the necessary variables.
 - Create `.env` file in the root directory of the project and add the environment variables with reference to the `.env.example` file.
 - Create an account in neon.tech for pushing database to the cloud.
 Use the neon database URL in the `.env` file -> `DATABASE_URL`.
-- Push the database schema to your PostgreSQL database: `yarn prisma-dev`
+- Push the database schema to your PostgreSQL database: `yarn db:`
 - Start the development server: `yarn dev`
 - Open your web browser and visit **http://localhost:3000**